-Is defined as physical, emotional, psychological, stalking/harassment, sexual, financial, and/or threats of such abuse directed at a female by a person known to her in an attempt to control her.
+Abuse is defined as physical, emotional, psychological, stalking/harassment, sexual, financial, and/or threats of such abuse directed at a female by a person known to her in an attempt to control her.
 In this definition, control refers to an attempt on the abuser’s part to force a woman to comply with anything against her wishes.
 Woman abuse occurs regardless of socio-economic status, class, age, sexual orientation, occupation, mental health status, citizenship status, ability, spirituality practices, language, race, culture or ethnicity.

 It is also recognized that in our society, violence against women is perpetrated predominantly, but not exclusively, by males against females.
 There are, however, female perpetrators of violence.
-Although the abuse may involve repeated episodes with increasing severity, it may also be a one-time occurrence causing physical or emotional injury that is detrimental to the woman’s well being or that of her family.
+Although the abuse may involve repeated episodes with increasing severity, it may also be a one-time occurrence causing physical or emotional injury that is detrimental to the woman’s well-being or that of her family.

-Is any act that provokes fear, diminishes the woman’s dignity or sense of self-worth, and/or intentionally inflicts psychological trauma as a means of exerting power and control over the woman.
+Is any act that provokes fear, diminishes the individual’s dignity or sense of self-worth, and/or intentionally inflicts psychological trauma as a means of exerting power and control over the individual.
 These may include, but are not limited to, on-going criticism, intimidation, humiliation, overly sarcastic comments, passive/aggressive control, harassment, threats to harm self or others, threats to harm pets, threats associated with immigration status, threats to take children away, inappropriate expressions of jealousy, brainwashing, dominance, degradation, possessiveness, control over daily activities, social isolation, purposeful destruction of property and use of privilege in society to threaten or coerce.

 Includes controlling or restricting money to buy necessities such as medicine, medical supplies, food and clothing.
 It also includes withholding information about household financial matters, denying access to bank accounts and coercion to sign financial documents.
-Financial abuse can also include denying the right to seek and/or maintain employment, taking personal money, denying independent access to money, and/or excluding the woman from financial decision-making.
+Financial abuse can also include denying the right to seek and/or maintain employment, taking personal money, denying independent access to money, and/or excluding the individual from financial decision-making.

 Source: The York Region Violence Against Women Coordinating Committee